BOTCoinNetwork/Botcoin/docs/fees.rst

 -----------------------------

 Every transaction applied to the BVM is associated with a coinbase address (possibly empty), which receives the transaction fee.
-In monetd, we have implemented a system that fairly and securily distributes fees among validators.
+In botcoin, we have implemented a system that fairly and securily distributes fees among validators.

 Upon committing a Babble block, we fetch the corresponding validator-set from